abbreviatedman/spellbound/data/quotes.md

 615
 00:36:29,323 --> 00:36:31,557
-- You won't...
+- You won't…
 - No, Jules, we can't.

 616
 00:36:31,592 --> 00:36:33,859
 I-I know that you're hurting.
-I just...
+I just…

 617
 00:36:33,895 --> 00:36:36,662